BSU-CAST/KidSpell/README.md

 The data folder contains several files:

 * word_freq.csv, word_freq_clean.csv
-    * Dictionary to be used for KidSpell spelling suggestions, necessary for the spellchecker to run
+    * Dictionary to be used for KidSpell spelling suggestions, necessary for the spellchecker to run.
+Clean version contains no hate-based or sexually-explicit words

 * Essay_Writing_Errors.csv
     * Examples of spelling errors made by children in a hand-written essay-writing context